saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
 #Presentation

  Calculadora Bitcoin shows the most BTC Indexers of Brazil and some countries of South America.
+We are a open source group that is proud to code for BTC and cryptocoins.
 The sections are divided in Cards with table values and graphs.

 #History
  In the begining this project started as BTC calculator and  blockchain.info tickers, next Brazilians exchanges and then more indexers.